 speaker

 James Walter

-Hi, and that sounds pretty high.
-I think we're confident that we've been doing this a long time and it's lumpy.
-I think we could have replicate what we did in Q for a couple of quarters in a in a full year period.
-But I think probably the kind of four or five, six thousand in that acre is probably the better base case.
-I'd say ten thousand an acre would be a really good year.
-Ten thousand acres would be a really good year.
+High end of that sounds pretty high.
+I think we're confident like we've been doing this a long time and it's lumpy.
+I think we could have, you know, replicate what we did in Q4, a couple of quarters in a in a full year period.
+But I think probably the kind of four, five, 6000 in that acre is probably the better base case.
+I'd say 10,000 an acre would be a really good year.
+10,000 acres would be a really good year.
 You know, I think it's kind of the way that these deals come through and the kind of opportunity set being largely tied to the drill bit in our drill schedule.
-Like you do have some outside quarters like we saw in Q for.
-But I think we're certainly confident we can continue doing it at the scale we've done the last couple of years, which is probably closer to that five thousand acre plus or minus five thousand acres plus or minus run rate.
+Like, you do have some outsized quarters like we saw in Q4, but I think we're certainly confident we can continue doing it at the scale we've done in the last couple of years, which I think is probably close to that 5,000 acres plus or minus run rate.
 But, you know, who knows?
-I mean, our team, we've got an incredible team out here in the Midland on the ground every day looking for opportunities.
-So I think a really good year could look like that, but probably not every year.
+I mean, our team, we've got an incredible team out here in Midland on the ground every day looking for opportunities.
+So I think A really good year could look like that, but probably not every year.

 speaker

 Makes sense.
-And for my follow up, I wanted to ask a capital efficiency question.
-One of your peers recently introduced a new measure where they evaluated the price in twenty twenty five that would allow for a similar free cash flow per share is achieved in twenty twenty four.
+And for my follow-up, I wanted to ask a capital efficiency question.
+One of your peers recently introduced a new measure where they evaluated the price in 2025 that would allow for similar free cash flow for shares achieved in 2024.
 I guess with respect to that capital efficiency measure, if you've seen it, I'd love your take on it.
-And secondly, if you have a view on what crude price would deliver a similar level of free cash flow per share for you in twenty twenty five, if you have it.
+And secondly, if you have a view on what crude price would deliver a similar level of free cash flow per share for you in 2025, if you have it.

+speaker